-Explore posts in the same categories: Andrew, Southern Baptist Convention
+Andrew, Southern Baptist Convention

 The theology that [SBTS founder James P.] Boyce relied upon was Calvinism.
 It was the doctrine of the seminary’s Abstract of Principles and the prevailing theology of Baptists in the nineteenth-century South.
 A significant number rejected the doctrine of “limited atonement”,” and the rest did not make belief in it a condition of fellowship.
 But the churches and associations generally refused fellowship with pastors or churches that rejected other aspects of Calvinism.